 So 10 years after I started, I began the following GOOD stock buying habits;

 Buy a nice diverse batch of quality companies that pay DIVIDENDS consistently.

 I shoot for an average 3.5% dividend rate for the portfolio.

 I line my nest with different sectors and parts of the world.

-I reinvest my dividends but not Automatically, I let the cash pile up into $300-500 piles then I buy more of a specific stock.
+Reinvest my dividends but not Automatically, I let the cash pile up into $300-500 stacks, then I buy more of a specific stock.
 Stocks that I already hold that I want to accumulate.

 I don’t get suckered in by REITs and their Big Returns (well no too much anyway).

 I buy companies that my wife uses because she does not like to shop and the brick and mortar economy is going to die.

 Sold all the companies that are too EVIL for me to feel good about making money with them. (sorry Monsanto).

 I sleep well because my Portfolio love is not based on the up and down value of the stocks overall.
 My Portfolio is based on the underlying $ it produces through Dividends.